arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/enclosure-kit/features.md

 <Feature title="Enclosure IP Standard" image="world-map">

-  The cover, with an IP40 rating, is designed to shield the externally mounted Edge Control from the intrusion of solid objects exceeding 1mm in size.
+  The cover, with an IP40 rating, is designed to shield the mounted Edge Control from the intrusion of solid objects exceeding 1mm in size.

   Note: This rating does not provide protection against moisture.